 \section{Additivity and the generalized Suslin operation}

-In this section we present some results about additivity of the ideal of Ramsey null sets with respect to a semiselective ideal $\mathcal I$ and the distributivity of the partial order $(\mathcal I^+, \subseteq^*)$.
+In this section, we present some results about the additivity of the ideal of Ramsey null sets with respect to a semiselective ideal $\mathcal I$ as well as the distributivity of the quasi--order $(\mathcal I^+, \subseteq^*)$.
 We use then these results to characterize semiselectivity in terms of the Suslin operation $\mathcal A_\omega$.